-The other day I was reading the Holy Quran I came across the commandments given to Muslims in Chapter 17 (Surah Israa), I found the similar commandments are also found in old and new testaments (10 commandments and seven deadly sins), and even in non-Semitic religions i.e., Buddhism.
+The other day I was reading the Holy Quran I came across the commandments given to Muslims in Chapter 17 (Surah Israa), I found that similar commandments are also found in the Old and New Testaments (the 10 commandments and the seven deadly sins), and even in non-Semitic religions, i.e., Buddhism.

 People who have read those will find the similarity here (as the Holy Quran confirms what is in the previous books and makes corrections where necessary).